eharmon/aiwa-remote/README.md

 Instead the button code is sent as a raw stream of 10 space-encoded bits.
 Most keys on the original remote do not repeat, excepting Tuning and Volume, which simply repeat the 10-bit code with a 125ms gap.

 This repo includes the raw codes, their binary representation, a Linux rc_keymap for sending commands, and a simple script wrapper to send them.

+To use the keymap and command script on Linux, install `v4l-utils` and configure a supported IR transmitter.